How to Fix the SSH "Connection Refused" Error

 The following are standard security practices:

-• Use strong passwordsChoose intricate passwords with a combination of uppercase and lowercase letters, numbers, and special characters.
+• Use strong passwordsChoose intricate passwords that combine uppercase and lowercase letters, numbers, and special characters.

 • SSH key authentication.
 Instead of passwords, use SSH public-private key pairs for authentication.

 • Enable automatic updates.
-Set up the system to install updates for SSH software automatically as soon as they become available.
+Set up the system to automatically install SSH updates as soon as they become available.
 This ensures the timely application of essential security patches for maintaining the system's security.

 • Limit user access.
-Restrict SSH access to only authorized users.
+Restrict SSH access to authorized users only.

 • Use non-standard ports.
 Change the default SSH port to improve security.

 • Implement Two-Factor Authentication (2FA).
-Add a layer of security with two-factor authentication, which requires users to provide two separate ID forms before gaining access to an account.
+Add an extra layer of security with two-factor authentication, which requires users to provide two separate forms of ID before gaining access to an account.

 • Encrypt SSH traffic.
 Encrypting SSH traffic is a fundamental security measure that encodes the data between a client and a server during an SSH session.